340:25-5-67.1. Family violence

 3. When an adult case member is flagged with a Family Violence Indicator (FVI), CSS staff does not automatically flag the child(ren) on the case.

 4. Upon case closure, CSS removes any existing FVI from the child(ren) on the case.
 To request FVI removal, CSS staff follows the Case Closure Application Training Minute available on the CSS InfoNet.

 6. When the custodial person (CP) indicates there are family violence issues, staff assigns the case to the district office serving the county of the CP's address of record.
-When the address information provided is unclear and could put the CP's location information at risk of being disclosed, CSS staff contacts the CP for clarification of the confidential address.
-CSS staff may consult the CSS Family Violence Coordinator in the Center for Planning and Development for guidance on how to proceed.
+When the address information provided is unclear and could put the CP’s location information at risk of disclosure, CSS staff contacts the CP for clarification of the confidential address.
+CSS staff consults the CSS Family Violence Coordinator in the Center for Planning and Development for guidance on how to proceed.

 7. CSS staff follows the:

 (1) Case Management Child Support Manual, Address of Record and Family Violence Chapter on the CSS InfoNet;

 (2) federal Office of Child Support Enforcement (OCSE) Action Transmittal AT-08-11, available from the OCSE website; and